 Reviewing your Hit and Run Case

-You want to get in there as fast as you can, hire a defense lawyer like me who knows the ropes and can help turn the tide back in your favor.
-But what happens in these hit and runs in the San Fernando Valley is that there are so many of them that the police have a stack of cases on their desk.
+A defense lawyer can help you navigate the legal process, protect your rights, and work towards a favorable outcome.
+They can also communicate with the other party and their insurance company on your behalf, which can be particularly beneficial if you're at fault in the accident.
+But what happens in these hit-and-runs in the San Fernando Valley is that there are so many of them that the police have a stack of cases on their desk.

 That's why it's so crucial that you have the opportunity to get your side of the story in there.
-You have the chance to do the right thing by handling your hit and run case the right way.
+You have the chance to do the right thing by handling your hit-and-run case the right way.
+This includes immediately stopping at the scene, exchanging information with the other party, and reporting the incident to the police.
 So, don't bury your head in the sand.
 Please don't put yourself in a position where you're worried about it.
 Take a proactive stance on the case.
 Get your attorney right away and make some of the moves necessary to get yourself taken care of.

-They were paid by your insurance company or you, or a combination of both.
-If we can't get a simple compromise, if we can't get a dismissal because we cooperated, then we try to get the least amount of damage to your criminal record and the least amount of punishment.
+They were paid by your insurance company, you, or a combination of both.
+If we can't reach a simple compromise, if we can't get a dismissal because we cooperated, then we try to get the least amount of damage to your criminal record and the least amount of punishment.

-To do that, though, you're going to need to be able to pay the other party back — either through your insurance or through your own money– and we're going to need to get in there and take care of things the right way, be professional about it and do damage control.
+To do that, though, you'll need to be able to pay the other party back—either through your insurance or through your own money—and we'll need to get in there and take care of things the right way, be professional about it, and do damage control.

 Retain a Criminal Defense Lawyer